-Prodigy's revenue is obtained almost exclusively from its services business.
-During the six months ended June 30, 2022, the Company derived 45% of its revenue from one customer (2021 - 60%).
-As at June 30, 2022, one customer represented 43% (December 31, 2021 - 40%) of the accounts receivable balance.
-Prodigy's contracts with these customers are limited in duration, typically with terms of 6-12 months.
-Prodigy's ability to continue to generate revenue from its services business depends on its ability to regularly renew these contracts and enter into contracts with new customers.
+Prodigy's revenue was obtained almost exclusively from its services business.
+Following the disposition of TCB Corporation, the Company will now rely entirely on platform and related sales to fund operations.
+During the year ended December 31, 2022, the Company derived 45% of its revenue from one customer (2021 - 55%).
+As at December 31, 2022, one customer represented 53% (December 31, 2021 - 40%) of the accounts receivable balance.
+Prodigy's ability to continue to generate revenue from its platform business depends on its ability to regularly renew contracts and enter into contracts with new customers.
 Prodigy's ability to renew existing contracts and enter into new contracts in turn depends to a great degree on the quality of services provided and technology developed for its customers.